McLovin-81/littleGroupData/doc.md

 **25.09.2023**
-- Starting with command line parameters task.
-  - Using a flag at compile time, the code should take certain configuration to connect to a specific page.
-- Create a directory -> configuration/ -> config.h config.json
-  - config.h
-    - Structure
-      - URL
-      - subscription message
-      - readConfig() -> Read configuration information from config.json
-        Using the simdjson library.
-  - config.json
-    - Easily change the configuration in json format
-- Create a directory -> parser/ -> simdjson.cpp simdjson.h
-  - The simdjson library files.

 - Stragling to parse the json format subscriptionMessage to std::string- Starting with command line parameter
   - Using a flag at compile time, the code should take certain configuration to connect to a specific site.
 - Create a directory -> configuration/ -> config.h config.json